blueimp/passphrase/README.md

 # Passphrase
 > Better passwords by combining random words.

-Passphrase is a Go library, command-line interface and AWS Lambda function to generate a random sequence of words.
+Passphrase is a Go library, command-line interface, Google App Engine application and AWS Lambda function to generate a random sequence of words.

 It is inspired by Randall Munroe's [xkcd webcomic #936](https://xkcd.com/936/) with the title "Password Strength":